From AI Chaos to Strategic Advantage: How Investors Should Evaluate Portfolio Company Readiness.

 - Which product strategies will survive the next 18 months?

-We regularly present our Operator Framework to investors in the UK PE and VC community to provide a practical approach for cutting through the chaos.
-Whether you're evaluating new deals or guiding existing investments, this four-pillar assessment framework transforms vague AI aspirations into concrete, measurable progress.
+We regularly present our Operator Framework to investors in the UK PE and VC community.
+Whether you're evaluating new deals or guiding existing investments, this four-pillar assessment turns vague AI aspirations into measurable progress.

 The Rational Partners AI Operator Framework